Toronto-Dominion Bank (TD) Dividends

 - TD's free cash flow has been growing at a compound average annual rate of -8,854.44% over the past 5.01 years -- higher than just 0.35% of current US-listed dividend stocks.

 TD Price Forecast Based on Dividend Discount Model

 |Current Price||DDM Fair Value Target:||Forecasted Gain:|

 For dividend yielding stocks, the Dividend Discount Model (DDM) is a common valuation tool; it attempts to extrapolate a fair share price based primarily on the dividend the stock provides relative to a number of other quantiative aspects of its business.
-In the case of TD, the DDM model, as implemented by StockNews, implies a positive return of 55.58% relative to its current price.
+In the case of TD, the dividend discount model StockNews created for the company implies a positive return of 94.69%.
 Digging deeper, the aspects of Toronto Dominion Bank's dividend discount model that we found most interesting were: